 The Buddy International and Blackjack were last produced for 2009.
 The massive downturn in the scooter market meant these machines could still be purchased for a couple years, but none were made after 2009.
 Genuine would make these color schemes available for the 170i in future years, but the International badging was dropped except for the Little International.

 The best news for 2010 was the return of the Blur to the USA (except Cali) – now referred to as the Blur SS 220i.
 This time around, the Blur received fuel injection and a bigger 220cc motor to better equip it for the open road.

 The 4-stroke Stella’s finally arrived in March (2011) and went on sale in the entire USA including California where the 2-stroke Stella had never gained access.
 The 4-stroke Stella also crept into Canada in summer 2011 under the import guidance of Motoretta.
-With the cleaner 4-stroke engine, the future looks brighter for the Stella line.
+With the cleaner 4-stroke engine, the future looked bright for the Stella line.

-Conversely, the 2-stroke Rattler 110 would come to the end of its run with no 2011 model offered.
-Its departure marks the end of 2-stroke scooters bigger than 50cc being sold in America.
+Conversely, the 2-stroke Rattler 110 was dropped after 2010.
+Its departure marked the end of 2-stroke scooters bigger than 50cc being sold in America.